 LeapBand is designed to facilitate physical activities in a fun, imaginative, and engaging way, supplemented by LeapBand’s virtual pets and an accompanying app that offer age-appropriate lessons about health and nutrition.
 The device can be a great tool to support a child’s healthy development.

-The device is available in 7 kid-friendly colors and syncs with a free iOS app wirelessly via Bluetooth.
-It tracks activity, allows you to set goals and rewards is water-resistant and has a durable clip for hip and shoe.
-The tracker stores 30 days of activity, has a LED light on device blinks when syncing and includes an additional battery.
+The device is available in 7 kid-friendly colors, its water-resistant and has a durable clip for hip and shoe.
+The tracker stores 30 days of activity, has a LED light on the device which blinks when syncing, and includes an additional battery.

-There is also an iBitz for Adults (view on Amazon), so all the family can join in a healthier lifestyle. iBitz for Adults, tracks minute by minute activity, including steps, distance, and calories burned.
+There is also an iBitz for Adults (view on Amazon), so all the family can join in a healthier lifestyle.
+The grownup version tracks minute by minute activity, including steps, distance, and calories burned.
 Both the kids and adult versions are colorful, durable, lightweight devices that employ accelerometer technology to monitor physical activity.

 Adidas has partnered with Interactive Health Technologies (IHT) to launch Zone, a durable fitness tracker that’s designed for children to use in physical education classes.